 Note that Australian Classification doesn’t currently cover games for phones and tablets.
 But these games do have age recommendations, and you can set parental or family controls to limit downloadable content to an appropriate age level.

-You can also check out Common Sense Media’s reviews of all types of games and the Australian Council on Children and the Media’s app reviews to work out whether a game is high quality, has recognised educational benefits and is appropriate for your child.
+To work out whether a game is high quality, has recognised educational benefits and is appropriate for your child, you can also check:

 Benefits of playing video games, online games and gaming apps